EMERGENCY RESPONSE GUIDE

 Violence Prevention

 UVU is committed to maintaining a safe work environment.
-Given the increasing level of violence in society, UVU has adopted the following guidelines to deal with intimidation, harassment, or other threats of or acts of violence that may occur on its premises.
+Given the violence in society, UVU has adopted the following guidelines to deal with intimidation, harassment, or other threats of or acts of violence that may occur on its premises.

 Water Leak